tonkapark/storenvy/README.md

 The Storenvy Ruby Gem
 ====================
 A Ruby wrapper for the Storenvy REST API.
+Initial versions cover the read-only Public JSON API

 Installation